NodeBB/docs/src/docs/configuring/running.md

 Type=forking
 User=nodebb

-StandardOutput=syslog
-StandardError=syslog
-SyslogIdentifier=nodebb

 WorkingDirectory=/path/to/nodebb
 PIDFile=/path/to/nodebb/pidfile
-ExecStart=/usr/bin/env node loader.js
+ExecStart=/usr/bin/env node loader.js --no-silent
 Restart=always

 [Install]
 WantedBy=multi-user.target
 ```

-Replace your username (`nodebb`) and the path to NodeBB as appropriate.
+Replace the value of `User` (currently set to `nodebb`, above) with the system user you wish to run NodeBB, and the path to NodeBB (`/path/to/nodebb`) as appropriate.
+You'll most likely want to set the `User` to a system user with as few privileges as possible.

 Save the file to `/etc/systemd/system/nodebb.service`.

-Start and stop NodeBB by doing the following:
+From here, you can proceed to start and stop NodeBB by doing the following:

 ```
 $ systemctl start nodebb